On the detection and precise localisation of merging black holes events through strong gravitational lensing: Summary and discussion

 \subsection{Future work}

 In addition to what we have already incorporated in our identification methodology (\cref{sec:datalikelihood}), there is some additional information that can be used in practice that we have not included.
 For instance, we do not include the information given by the absence of detections in the full GW-databank: if some model parameters (or in extension, a candidate lens) predict an associated GW event with a high enough amplitude in a time window where no possible associated GW is seen (accounting for detector downtime and the response due to the antenna patterns of the detector), these parameters (lens) must be disfavoured.
 A similar line of thought was used by \citet{daiSearchLensedGravitational2020} to put an upper limit on the redshift of their candidate triplet of lensed GWs.
 Additionally, if we find that the gravitational wave is microlensed, this can give a wealth of extra information \citep{cheungStellarmassMicrolensingGravitational2021}.
+Furthermore, a detailed analysis of the sky localisation capabilities for strongly lensed gravitational-waves with variable detector network is left for future work.
+This will be particularly interesting, as the strongly lensed gravitational-wave detections will allow for an effectively improved detector network, rendering potentially highly accurate sky localisations feasible \citep{Seto:2003iw}.

 Future work could also generalise our results.
 For instance, in the lens modelling, the astrophysical priors (that were also used to generate the data) could be relaxed to more uninformative priors.
 This may make modelling the faint source galaxies a bit harder.
 One could also consider other instruments, for instance, the upcoming Chinese Space Station Telescope.
 The lensing simulations could also be made more realistic, for example by creating them by ray-tracing through cosmological simulations.
 Additionally, we have considered just the importance sampling evidence estimator.
 In some cases, the evidence uncertainty of this estimator is quite large.
 Although this could be solved by just sampling more points, more sophisticated evidence calculations, like annealed importance sampling \citep{nealAnnealedImportanceSampling2001} or nested sampling may be preferred.
 Of course, the disadvantage of such strategies is that the lens modelling cannot be done separately from the GW modelling: currently, the importance sampling estimator can simply be applied as a postprocessing step on the posterior samples of any third-party lens modelling software.